fenriques/AstroDom/README.md

 ## Installation

 ## Requirements
-AstroDom is developed using Python's QT bindings (PyQT) and thus can be installed on Linux, Windows and MacOS platforms.
+AstroDom is developed using Python's QT bindings (PyQT) and thus can run on Linux, Windows and MacOS platforms.

 AstroDom is all about presenting data, so a high definition display (1920x1080 or higher) is recommended.

 ## Prerequisites: Python and Venv
-AstroDom runs in a python virtual environment (venv).
+AstroDom runs in a python virtual environment (venv), to check which versions are installed, on a terminal window:

-Installation of Python and venv is not the main purpose of this document; you can search for many resource that have step by step instruction for your platform.
-On a terminal window check  which Python and Virtualenv are installed.

     python --version
     virtualenv --version

+Installation of the Python interpreter and venv is not in scope with this document, you find online step by step instruction for your platform.

 AstroDom requires **Python version 3.12**.

 ## Install and Run AstroDom
-To install AstroDom, create a directory on your system where you will store AstroDom's file.
+To install AstroDom, create a directory anywhere on your file system where AstroDom files and data will be saved .
 Any name is ok, but '**astrodom**' is recommended.

 ### Script based installation
 Download the install and run scripts to 'astrodom' folder:

 https://github.com/fenriques/AstroDom/tree/master/astrodom/rsc/scripts/